Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Dugi Otok

 Dugi Otok is literally ‘Long Island’ in Croatian.
 With its rugged west coast, most of the inhabitants live on the flatter eastern side.
-The massive lagoons at Telaščica, only a short distance from Sali, is an ideal swimming spot.
+The massive lagoons at Telaščica, only a short distance from Sali, offer an ideal swimmer’s paradise.

 Sali